Nomination Deadline: December 1, 2018

 CS-Can/Info-Can, the Canadian academic computer science organization, is offering an award for Lifetime Achievement in Computer Science.
 This award is made to faculty members in Canadian Computer Science Departments/Schools/Faculties who have made outstanding and sustained contributions to computing over their careers.
 The awards can be for achievement in research, teaching, service, or any combination of these.

-There will be up to five awards per year.
-Winners will be invited to attend the annual Awards Banquet to receive their award.
+There will be up to 4 awards per year.
+Award winners will be invited to attend the annual CS-Can/Info-Can Awards Banquet to receive their award.

-A candidate for this award must have held a full time appointment in a Computer Science Department at a Canadian University for at least 10 years and must have spent the majority of his or her academic career in Canada.
+A candidate for this award must have held a full time appointment in a Computer Science Department at a Canadian University for at least 10 years and must have spent the majority of their academic career in Canada.
 Candidates need not be currently active faculty members, nor even still living.

 The selection committee is a Panel of computer scientists from a variety of sub- disciplines of the field, so all nomination material should be written appropriately for such an audience.
 This panel is appointed by CS-Can/Info-Can.

-Candidates cannot apply on his or her own behalf, but must be nominated by a member of the Canadian computer science academic community who has first hand knowledge of the nominee’s contributions.
+Candidates cannot apply on their own behalf, but must be nominated by a member of the Canadian computer science academic community who has first hand knowledge of the nominee’s contributions.
 All submissions should be packaged into a single PDF file.

 The Nomination Package